ArneBinder/MavenApacheLicenseUtil/README.md

 ##Options
 ```
+--processProjectsInFolder
+	<superDirectory>		The directory containing the project directories.
+	<tsvFile>				The analyzed pom information is written to this file.
+If it exists already, the content is merged.
+	<currentReleaseVersion>	This value will be written into the project columns of the tsv if the project uses the library specified by the current row

 --buildEffectivePom <MavenProjectDirectory>			Generates an effective-pom file ("effective-pom.xml") in the current folder.
 	<MavenProjectDirectory>		the maven project directory containing the pom file